eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 1. Running instance of [Eclipse Ditto](https://eclipse.dev/ditto/)
 2. Running instance of [Eclipse BaSyx](https://wiki.eclipse.org/BaSyx_/_Documentation_/_Components)

-Those two instances must be available, and a network connection must exist between them.
+Those two instances must be available and a network connection must exist between them.
 In the code snippets below, we use placeholders for the URLs of Ditto as well as BaSyx.
 So, you need to replace ```<eclipse-ditto-instance-url>``` and ```<eclipse-basyx-instance-url>``` with the proper URLs in your environment.